VA Loan With Prior Mortgage Included In Bankruptcy

 - There is no waiting period after the housing event

-- The four year waiting period clock starts from the Chapter 7 discharged date
+- The four year waiting period clock starts from Chapter 7 discharged date

 - Veterans who included a prior VA Loan in their Chapter 7 Bankruptcy need to make sure if they have enough Entitlement left to qualify for another VA Mortgage

-If another type of mortgage was included in Chapter 7 Bankruptcy and the VA Entitlement was not effected, then veterans will have full entitlements.
+If another type of mortgage was included in Chapter 7 Bankruptcy and the VA Entitlement was not affected, then veterans will have full entitlements.

-Qualifying For VA Home Mortgage With Direct Lender With No Overlays
+VA Loan With Prior Mortgage Included In Bankruptcy With Direct Lender With No Overlays